-In your experience how much does a marketing department get involved in the design.
-Obviously a poster is key to the film marketing mix but their approach will be very different to an artistic approach, but maybe we’re wrong on that?
+In your experience how much does a marketing department get involved in the design?
+Obviously, a poster is key to the film marketing mix but their approach will be very different from an artistic approach, but maybe we’re wrong on that?
 From my experience, they tend to be more concerned with the message the image conveys.
 And if that message conveys what we all have agreed we’d like it to say, and it says it well, then it’s successful.

 That is actually a great point to finish on, but if you would permit one final question…if you had to pick one piece of work that defines your approach to design, which would it be?